muziejus/rose-hall-talk/index.md

 ---

-## Hopefully downloading is done, so let’s install…

----

 ## You’re not working on a _document_.<br />You’re working on a _project_.

 Note: For the rest of today, we’ll be working on a project that is your CV.